 Sometimes people have issues with getting to, or staying asleep, even if their life is a stress free zone.
 It’s awful being sleep deprived so click here to check out these sleeping tips.
-If you have no joy, a trip to your doc may be worth a try.
+If you keep having trouble, a trip to your doctor may be worth a try.

 5. Sleep apnoea